8bitkick/BBCMicroBot/README.md

 `echo '0MO.4:REP.V.RND(2)*45+2:U.0'|node client try`

-### Connecting to a Twitter account
+### Connecting to a Mastodon account

-To run the bot on a Twitter account you need to apply for a Twitter developer account, generate API keys for your bot application and put them into a `.env` file to be accessed by [toot.js](https://github.com/8bitkick/BBCMicroBot/blob/39c3587c60753db84b48888ea1f01d72d0081f92/toot.js#L3).
+You need to put the `ACCESS_TOKEN` for the Mastodon account for the bot and the `HASHTAG` that the bot should watch for in a `.env` file to be accessed by [mastodon.js](https://github.com/8bitkick/BBCMicroBot/blob/mastodon/mastodon.js#L8).

 You can then run the bot with

 `npm start`

-Please refer to the https://developer.twitter.com if you are unfamiliar with these processes.

 ### Thanks